-We must remember the time lag of around three weeks from initial infections to hospitalisations, to patients going into Intensive Care and some deaths.
-We know some people we’ve been supporting are in hospital and of a few recent deaths.
-Our sincere sympathy is with their families.
+Please remember the time lag of around three weeks from initial infections to hospitalisations, to patients going into Intensive Care and some deaths.
 It is good that new treatments have been found, during the last year, improving recoveries.

 Covid vaccinations continue in SWF.
-A magnificent 13,105 first dose and 1,157 second dose vaccinations have now been delivered at Crouch Vale Medical Centre to SWF and Dengie patients, health and social care workers.
-The latest information about GP vaccination supplies and clinics is at: https://greenwoodsurgery.com/covid-vaccine/ .
-SWF is also privileged to have the mass vaccination hub at Tylers Ride, along with those at Runwell, Rayleigh, at Broomfield, Basildon and Southend Hospitals, and elsewhere.
-The latest information about all mass vaccination centres and hospitals is at:
+A magnificent 13,215 first dose and 6,008 second dose vaccinations now delivered at Crouch Vale Medical Centre to SWF and Dengie patients, health and social care workers.
+Latest information about GP vaccination supplies and clinics is at: https://greenwoodsurgery.com/covid-vaccine/ .
+SWF also has the mass vaccination hub at Tylers Ride.
+Latest information about all mass vaccination centres and hospitals is at:

 The supply of the vaccines is the limiting factor.
 The schedule is set by the independent Joint Committee on Vaccination & Immunisation.
-Invitations are being sent to patients in order of the published clinical priorities, with instructions about how to book appointments; PLEASE ONLY book online or ring to ask for an appointment IF YOUR PRIORITY COHORT HAS BEEN TOLD TO DO SO.
+Invitations are being sent to patients in order of the published clinical priorities, with instructions about how to book appointments.

-Do ring 999 for life-threatening emergencies like a possible heart attack, stroke or a bad accident.
+Ring 999 for life-threatening emergencies.
 Otherwise ring 111 if you need to book an A&E attendance slot at any time or for all other out of hours’ services.
-For a Covid test go online to https://www.gov.uk/get-coronavirus-test ; only if you can’t book online ring 119.
+For a PCR (polymerase chain reaction) Covid test go online to https://www.gov.uk/get-coronavirus-test ; only if you can’t book online ring 119.

 Hands-Face-Space; stay safe, protect our NHS, save lives.

 South Woodham Ferrers Health & Social Care Group (SWF H&SCG) was established to look after the health and social care interests of the people of South Woodham Ferrers, recognising the roles of health and social care related professionals, volunteers and the Patient Participation Groups.